-Interesting yet shocking stories spill in the daily papers time and often how the impostors take people into their confidence by their pseudo-modesty and eventually dupe their customers easily.
-By and large, the documents can be bogus.
-Occasionally, land buyers will be misled to put their money for the land which was never owned by the one the ownership document has named it.
-Other times, you will find the land you put their entire life savings is not the one you were told beforehand.
-This shows the complete failure of State in this area.
+Time and often, national daily papers are reporting stories how the impostors take land owners into their confidence by their pseudo-modesty and eventually dupe them easily.
+By and large, the certificates of land ownership can be bogus.
+Occasionally, land buyers will be misled to put their money for the land which was never owned by the one the ownership certificate has named it.
+Other times, you will find the land you put their entire life savings into is not the one you were told beforehand.
+This shows the complete bureaucratic failures of the Land Reform State offices.
 The concerned government body has to think about it no later than now and take strict action against these land mafias.
 Every broker should be booked, licensed and brought into the sphere of taxation.
 The Land Reform bill should be passed in no time to keep away all the land mafias from eyeing the green pastures and our ‘Fertile Crescent.’
 And nothing should be taken as granted.

-We have higher probable solutions out there, if we seek to comprehend this issue seriously.
+How can we prevent this from happening?
 First, the government should ban selling fertile lands.
-The local governing bodies also should take further steps to promote local agricultural business.
+The local governing bodies also should take further measures to promote local agricultural businesses.
 Effective marketing for the local products should be highly prioritized in partnership with other entrepreneurs.
-Local people do not then have to be unemployed.
-The nation can be benefited as the self-employment business can advance economy of the country.
+Local people will not then go unemployed.
+The self-employment business can contribute the economy of the country.
 Thus, we can maintain our social and cultural aspects as well as empower our economy.
-Last but not least, we can preserve environment and ecosystem by stopping our place from becoming a concrete jungle – every square of land filled by concrete houses and pavement.
-Even if we have to sell our lands, why not sell them to our own people?
+Last but not least, we can preserve environment and ecosystem by stopping our places from becoming a concrete jungle.